Tobias Norris: Manitoba Premier

-Despite his government's progressivism, it could not withstand the growing socialist movement or the wave of farmers' radicalism that was sweeping the country in the form of the United Farmers movement.
+Despite his government's progressivism, it did not withstand the growing socialist movement or the wave of farmers' radicalism that swept the country in the form of the United Farmers movement.
 The election of 1920 resulted in a hung parliament, with 21 Liberals, 11 Labourites, 9 Farmer representatives, 8 Conservatives and 6 independents.
-The Liberals remained in government, and usually depended on outside support from the Farmers to pass legislation.
-They lost a vote of confidence in 1922 and were resoundingly defeated by the United Farmers of Manitoba (UFM) in the election which followed.
+The Liberals remained in government, and usually depended on support from Farmer MLAs to pass legislation.
+It lost a vote of confidence in 1922 and then was resoundingly defeated by the United Farmers of Manitoba (UFM) in the election that followed.
 The UFM governed as the Progressive Party of Manitoba.

-Norris was re-elected in Lansdowne and continued to serve as leader of the opposition until 1927.
-By now, reconciled with the national Liberal Party, he also contested the riding of Winnipeg South in the federal election of 1925, but lost to Conservative Robert Rogers.
-He resigned his seat to campaign federally, but was returned to the legislature in a by-election later in the same year.
+Norris was re-elected MLA in Lansdowne and served as leader of the opposition until 1927.
+By then, reconciled with the national Liberal Party, he contested the riding of Winnipeg South in the federal election of 1925, where he lost to Conservative Robert Rogers.
+He had resigned his seat to campaign federally, but was returned to the legislature in a by-election later in the same year.

 Norris stood down as Liberal leader before the 1927 election, but remained a member of the legislature and was again elected for Lansdowne.
 He retired from politics in 1928.

-Following Norris's retirement, the Manitoba Liberal Party was able to begin serious negotiations with Bracken's Progressives for a formal merger (because of his government's language policies, Norris had been unacceptable to Bracken's francophone supporters).
+Following Norris's retirement, the Manitoba Liberal Party began negotiations with Bracken's Progressives for a formal merger.
+(Because of his government's language policies, Norris had been unacceptable to Bracken's francophone supporters).
 The two parties were merged in 1932.